Elimination Chamber (2010): Reception

-John Morrison was praised for his performance in the SmackDown Elimination Chamber match.
+John Morrison was praised for his performance in SmackDown's Elimination Chamber match.

 The event received generally negative reviews.
 Writing for Canadian Online Explorer's wrestling section, Dale Plummer and Nick Tylwalk also slammed the Divas match, rating it 0.5 out of 10, and stating that it "was pretty much a complete waste of time", a sentiment echoed by the Pro Wrestling Torch's James Caldwell, who stated that the match was a "throwaway".
 The non-Elimination Chamber matches on the show were mostly derided as being unimportant, with The Baltimore Sun's reviewer Kevin Eck stating that they "came off as filler".

 Caldwell said that Morrison had "some standout moments" throughout the match.
 Wrestling journalist Dave Meltzer praised the United States Championship match between The Miz and Montel Vontavious Porter, stating that it was "good".
 Eck agreed, stating that it was "the best of the three non-chamber matches".

 Overall, Plummer and Tylwalk rated the event 5 out of 10, stating that it was "a strangely paced, uneven affair that dragged between its pair of namesake matches", but that it succeeded in building up matches for WrestleMania.
 Caldwell also criticised the pay-per-view heavily, stating that it was an "underwhelming overall PPV with a weak, weak mid-card".

 17,000 people attended Elimination Chamber at the Scottrade Center, drawing a gate of US$850,000.
 The event received 285,000 buys on pay-per-view, an increase of 13,000 compared to No Way Out 2009's 272,000 buys.
 The DVD of the event was released on March 23, 2010.

 Aftermath

+Raw

 Following his interference in the Elimination Chamber match to prevent The Undertaker from winning, Shawn Michaels cut a promo on the next episode of Raw, stating that he interfered so that The Undertaker would agree to a rematch at WrestleMania XXVI to get revenge.
 The Undertaker accepted the match on the condition that if Michaels lost, he would have to retire, to which Michaels agreed.
 Two weeks later, the pair agreed to make the match a no countout, no disqualification match.